ComputerWhiz24/ComputerWhiz24/README.md

 🎮 Interested in Game Development

-💻 Currently working on a 2D Action-Adventure Game in Java
+💻 Currently working on a 2D Action-Adventure Game in Java and a website portfolio

 🎯 Trying to balance school, gym, coding, and life (send help 😅)